stussysenik/mxz/content/blog/questions.md

 What seems like a justifiable purpose for our time being is relevant only for moments, therefore starting points should serve as a foundation and ending points as compasses, to which we strive to incline.
 I'm not sure how to fight this phenomenon (I almost believe we're subconsciously assigned one) but I know that investing in systems and processes is most lucrative in the long-term game, regardless of your original intentions.

-Maybe, all of this is just my observation from my pandemic life, but nonetheless, I did found myself lost.
-I haven't fully recovered from my mind trap but the truth is I want to risk when the stakes are still low, otherwise, what is the meaning of being young? 🍀
+Maybe, all of this is just my observation from my pandemic life, but nonetheless I found it worth sharing.
+I haven't fully recovered from my mind trap but the truth is I want to risk when the stakes are still low, otherwise, what is the real meaning of being young? 🍀